Real Estate Investing - Negative Gearing

 Why is Negative Gearing Useful?

-In the Australian context, the Australian Tax Office (ATO) allows you to offset the cost of owning and maintaining the investment property against your other income streams.
-Whether or not this works, is dependant on the structure of your income streams.
+In the Australian tax context, the Australian Tax Office (ATO) allows you to offset the cost of owning and maintaining the investment property against your other income streams.
+Whether or not this works for you, is dependant on the structure of your income streams.
 Have a chat with your accountant if you are not sure.

 How is Negative Gearing Done?